mode51/Tungsten/NuGet/Tungsten.Net/Readme.txt

 ﻿Tungsten.Net is a client/server tcp socket library.
 Client and server classes are provided, with and without assymetric encryption.

+4.28.2017 - v1.2.3.4
+W.Net.Sockets.Socket.Name will now be the remoteAddress + ":" + remotePort (ie: "127.0.0.1:5150")
+W.Net.Sockets.FormattedSocket has been renamed to FormattedClient W.Net.Sockets.FormattedClient.Connected now exposes the IPEndPoint instead of the IPAddress W.Net.Sockets.FormattedClient.Disconnected now also exposes the IPEndPoint

 4.12.2017 - v1.2.3.2
 Changed netstandard target from 1.4 to 1.3